cylc/cylc-doc/src/tutorial/scheduling/datetime-cycling.rst

       With the help of the graphs and the information above add dependencies to your workflow to implement the weather-forecasting workflow.

-      You will need to consider the inter-cycle dependencies between tasks.
+      You will need to consider the intercycle dependencies between tasks.

       Use ``cylc graph`` to inspect your work.